UBC-OpenRobotics/SpeechRecognition/README.md

 Then you need to place its contents in `/usr/local/share/pocketsphinx/model/en-us/en-us` .
 Most likely, these folders dont exist, in which case you should just create them `cd /usr/local/share ; sudo mkdir -p pocketsphinx/model/en-us/en-us`

+You can extract the tarball using `sudo tar -xzvf hub4wsj_sc_8k.tar.gz`

 ## ASR Modes

 All of the ASR configuration files can be found in `/SpeechRecognition/ros_test/asr`.